Silvio (song): Composition and recording

-Critical reception
+Critical reception and legacy

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon call the song "the gem of the album", noting that the "rhythm is irresistible, and the combination of acoustic guitar (Dylan), drums, and bass works magnificently".

 In Rolling Stone, critic David Fricke notes that "the song's bright, rhythmic bounce and earthy folk-rock sound - sort of "Subterranean Homesick Blues" meets American Beauty - makes you wonder what might have happened if Dylan and the Dead had followed up their '87 stadium tour with some serious studio work together".

-Cash Box called it a "bouncy and catchy track."
+Cash Box called it a "bouncy and catchy track".

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the 1980s".
 In an article accompanying the list, critic Pat Padua calls it "great pop, and oddly prescient".

+Singer/songwriter Warren Zevon loved the song and, according to his collaborator Jorge Calderón, "wrote out every part the arrangement".

+Former U.S. President Barack Obama included the song on his annual "Summer Playlist" for 2024.

 Live performances

-From 1988 to 2004, Dylan played the song 594 times on the Never Ending Tour.
-A live version performed in Tampa, Florida on January 30, 1999 was made available to stream on Dylan's official website in May 1999.
-The live debut occurred at the Blossom Music Center in Cuyahoga Falls, Ohio on June 21, 1988 and the last performance (to date) took place at the State Theater in Detroit, Michigan on March 16, 2004.
+From 1988 to 2024, Dylan played the song 596 times on the Never Ending Tour.
+A live version performed in Tampa, Florida on January 30, 1999, was made available to stream on Dylan's official website in May 1999.
+The live debut occurred at the Blossom Music Center in Cuyahoga Falls, Ohio on June 21, 1988, and the last performance (to date) took place in Tinley Park, Illinois on September 7, 2024.